OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### CPU Scheduling

-- A person reading chapter 9 must know the importance of stride scheduling and master the concept of fairness metric.
+- A person reading chapter 9 must know the importance of stride scheduling and master the concept of fairness metric
-- Having the ability to define the main differences between lottery scheduling, stride scheduling, and the Completely Fair Scheduling of Linux.
+- Having the ability to define the main differences between lottery scheduling, stride scheduling, and the Completely Fair Scheduling of Linux
-- Have the ability to recognize the real scheduler vs. the fake.
+- Have the ability to recognize the real scheduler vs. the fake
-- Being able to define one clear issue if you use a scheduler.
+- Being able to define one clear issue if you use a scheduler

 ### Memory Management

-- Have the basic ability to locate and mix memory issues.
+- Have the basic ability to locate and mix memory issues
-- Define reasons on memory management issues.
+- Define reasons on memory management issues
-- Begin to know the importance of memory in OS.
+- Begin to know the importance of memory in OS

 ### Segmentation